-From the banks of the Sorgue to hilltop villages, visit these typical Luberon places with impressive landscapes and so singular conviviality.
+From the banks of the Sorgue to the hilltop villages, visit the Luberon's typical sites, with their impressive scenery and unrivalled conviviality.

-From Fontaine-de-Vaucluse to Châteauneuf-de-Gadagne, via Saumane-de-Vaucluse, L'Isle-sur-la-Sorgue and Le Thor, discover or rediscover this corner of Provence where it is good to live.
-Stroll on foot or by bike between orchards and vineyards, kayak descent along the Sorgue, diving in the heart of the villages of antique shops, flea markets, and markets with colorful and tasty products, visit the built and natural heritage meeting the traditions and know-how that forged the character of the terroir and men, the list of activities and outputs is almost inexhaustible.
+From Fontaine-de-Vaucluse to Châteauneuf-de-Gadagne, by way of Saumane-de-Vaucluse, L'Isle-sur-la-Sorgue and Le Thor, discover or rediscover this corner of Provence where life is good.
+Stroll or cycle amid orchards and vineyards, kayak down the Sorgue, immerse yourself in the past when you visit villages replete with antique and bric-a-brac shops, delight in markets with colourful and tasty products, see built and natural heritage and discover the traditions and know-how that forged the character of the territory and its inhabitants.
+The array of activities and outings is virtually endless.

 The Pays des Sorgues between Luberon and Ventoux

-Guarded to the northeast by the legendary silhouette of Mont Ventoux, to the north by the Monts de Vaucluse ravaged by impressive limestone gorges, to the southeast by the ripples of the Petit and Grand Luberon, and to the south by the Alpilles chain, guardian of access to the Crau and the Camargue, the Pays des Sorgues is, strictly speaking, at the crossroads of various cultures and landscapes that have forged the character of this corner of Provence of all times pampered by its inhabitants and prized by artists and writers.
+Bounded to the north-east by the legendary silhouette of Mont Ventoux, to the north by the Vaucluse Mountains, cut through by impressive limestone gorges, to the south-east by the undulating contours of the Petit and Grand Luberon, and to the south by the Alpilles mountain range, standing guard over the access to the Crau and the Camargue, strictly speaking, the Pays des Sorgues lies at the crossroads of various cultures and landscapes.
+Together, they have forged the character of this corner of Provence eternally cherished by its inhabitants and prized by artists and writers.

-To the west, twenty minutes by train from Châteauneuf-de-Gadagne, a renowned wine terroir and village perched by charming alleys, the Cité des Papes, offers visitors the incomparable beauty of its architecture and a cultural offer of international renown.
+To the west, twenty minutes by train from Châteauneuf-de-Gadagne, a renowned wine terroir and hilltop village with charming narrow alleyways, the Cité des Papes, offers visitors the incomparable beauty of its architecture and a cultural offering of international renown.

-This land of culture, celebrated by René Char, child of L'Isle-sur-la-Sorgue, Frédéric Mistral and the Félibrige, but also, once, by Petrarch, is punctuated with castles, such as that of the family of Sade in Saumane-de-Vaucluse, churches and chapels.
-Cultural centres, foundations and museums maintain a diverse cultural offer, often internationally.
+This land replete with culture, celebrated by locally-born poet René Char, by Frédéric Mistral and the Félibrige Association, as well as by Petrarch, back in the day, is dotted with churches, chapels and castles, such as the one belonging to the Sade family in Saumane-de-Vaucluse.
+Cultural centres, foundations and museums provide a varied cultural offering, often international in scope.